let people misunderstand you

 You didn’t see the war I was fighting just to breathe, just to keep going.

-You want to hand them every piece of context, every missing chapter, every unsent letter, hoping they’ll finally understand.
+You want to hand them every piece of context hoping they’ll finally understand.

 You are not required to keep setting yourself on fire so someone else can sit comfortably in their version of events.
 You are not required to burn in the flames just to light the path for people who never intended to walk it with you.